 - Medication.
 Pain medication, including acetaminophen, can help relieve pain as the fracture heals.

 - Physical therapy.
-Although there will be some pain, it is important to maintain arm motion to prevent stiffness.
+Although there will be some pain, it is important to maintain arm motion to prevent shoulder and elbow stiffness.
 Often, patients will begin doing exercises for elbow motion immediately after the injury.

 After a clavicle fracture, it is common to lose some shoulder and arm strength.
 Once the bone begins to heal, your pain will decrease and your doctor may start gentle shoulder exercises.
 These exercises will help prevent stiffness and weakness.
-More strenuous exercises will be started gradually once the fracture is completely healed.
+You will start more strenuous exercises gradually once the fracture is completely healed.

 Follow-up care.
 You will need to see your doctor regularly until your fracture heals.
-During these visits, he or will take x-rays to make sure the bone is healing in a good position.
+During these visits, the doctor will take X-rays to make sure the bone is healing in a good position.
 After the bone has healed, you will be able to gradually return to your normal activities.

 Complications.
 In some cases, a clavicle fracture can move out of place before it heals.
 It is important to follow up with your doctor as scheduled to make sure the bone stays in position.

-If the fracture fragments do move out of place and the bones heal in that position, it is called a "malunion."
-Treatment for this is determined by how far out of place the bones are and how much this affects your arm movement.
+If the fracture fragments do move out of place and the bones heal in that position, it is called a malunion.
+Surgical treatment for this is very rare, determined by how far out of place the bones are and how much this affects your arm movement.

 A large bump over the fracture site may develop as the fracture heals.
-This usually gets smaller over time, but a small bump may remain permanently.
+This usually gets smaller over time, but a small bump often remains permanently.